Christian corporatism: Roman Catholic

 Catholic corporatism has its origins in the counter-revolutionary Catholic circles in continental Europe.
-These movements attacked the outcomes of the French Revolution; liberalism, democracy, secularism and anti-clericalism.
-These attacks were also directed at the Manchester school of economics, and so there was a desire for corporations that were like the old guild system.
-However, even by the 1880s this thought was a romanticized view of medieval guilds.
-Unsurprisingly, and many of its early advocate, including Adam Mueller and Karl Von Vogelsang, were landed aristocrats.
+These movements opposed the outcomes of the French Revolution; liberalism, democracy, secularism and anti-clericalism.
+They also opposed the Manchester school of economics, and so there was a desire for corporations that were like the old guild system.

 In 1881, Pope Leo XIII commissioned theologians and social thinkers to study corporatism and provide a definition for it.
 In 1884 in Freiburg, Germany, the commission declared that corporatism was a "system of social organization that has at its base the grouping of men according to the community of their natural interests and social functions, and as true and proper organs of the state they direct and coordinate labor and capital in matters of common interest."

 In 1885, in Fribourg, Switzerland, Bishop Mermillod held a meeting of leading Catholics studying the social Question, in hopes to internationalize this study.
 Referred to as the Union de Fribourg, this group developed a number of positions that reflect corporatism.
 When in 1888 the Pope gave them an audience, they affirmed the dignity of labor, and made notes on property ownership and market speculation.
 They also gave detail reports on a moral minimum wage, Credit and interest, and an early elaboration on the corporative organization of society.
 However at these stages, the corporatists were quite enamored with guilds and only endorsed mixed associations of employers and employees.
 Another meeting, the corporatist internationale was held in Berlin in 1890, which further encouraged the growth of the movement.

 In 1891, Pope Leo XIII issued the papal encyclical Rerum novarum, which is considered foundational to catholic social thought.
 In the encyclical the pope rejected class war and called for cooperation and mutual agreement between Employers and Employees.
 Often the Encyclical is taken as the Church blessing trade unions.
 However some dispute this and argue that the papacy was really talking about workers relief organizations, instead of the modern trade union.
 The pope also condemned any workers associations with bad principles and people coerced workers into joining these workers associations.
 Instead he called for Catholic workers to form their own associations.
 Many corporatist unions in Europe were backed by the Roman Catholic Church to challenge the rise of anarchist, Marxist and other radical unions, with the corporatist unions being fairly conservative in comparison to their radical rivals.
 Furthermore, the pope calls for mixed worker-owner associations with a specific emphasis on Catholicism to help the working class.